epi2me-labs/wf-human-variation/README.md

 - Aggregation of methylation calls with `--methyl` requires data to be basecalled with a model that includes base modifications, providing the `MM` and `ML` BAM tags
 - Refer to the [Dorado documentation](https://github.com/nanoporetech/dorado#available-basecalling-models) for a list of available basecalling models
 - Take care to retain the input reference when basecalling or alignment has been performed as CRAM files cannot be read without the corresponding reference!
+- Refer to our [blogpost](https://labs.epi2me.io/copy-number-calling/) and [CNV workflow documentation](https://github.com/epi2me-labs/wf-cnv) for more information on running the copy number calling subworkflow.
 ## Useful links

 * [nextflow](https://www.nextflow.io/)